Qing Dynasty in the 1700s AD

 The Qing Dynasty continued to rule strongly until near the end of the 1700s AD.
 In 1735, the Yongsheng Emperor died and his son, the 24-year-old Qianlong Emperor, took power.
-Like his father and grandfather, Qianlong kept power in his own hands.
+Like his father and grandfather, the Qianlong Emperor kept power in his own hands.

-By this time, Britain had gotten control of India, and British generals were looking for a way to get control of China too.
-They could not convince China to allow British traders to come and go the way they had in India – Qianlong and Jiaqing didn’t want British generals to rule China!
+To make up for that, British generals were looking for a way to get control of China now.
+They could not convince China to allow British traders to come and go the way they had in India.
+The Qianlong Emperor saw what had happened to India.
+He didn’t want British generals to rule China!

 Bibliography and further reading about the history of China: